aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 | column | int | Column index |

 **Returns:**
-double - Width of column
+double - Width of column.
+For spreadsheet, column width is measured as the number of characters of the maximum digit width of the numbers 0~9 as rendered in the normal style's font.
 ### getColumnWidthInch(int column) {#getColumnWidthInch-int-}
 ```
 public double getColumnWidthInch(int column)